productml/blurr/README.md

 # Contribute to Blurr

 Welcome to the Blurr community!
-We are so glad that you share our passion for making data management and machine learning accessible to everyone.
+We are so glad that you share our passion for building MLOps!

 Please create a [new issue](https://github.com/productml/blurr/issues/new) to begin a discussion.
 Alternatively, feel free to pick up an existing issue!